MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 ### PlayFab CloudScript Context, Variables and Server SDKs <a name="playfabfunctioncontext"></a>

 One advantage of using CloudScript using Azure Functions is that the PlayStream Event and Player Profile context is automatically passed to the Azure Function.
-On invocation of the CloudScript you receive the context according to the function's invocation scenario.
-For example, the context will be different depending on whether it was triggered by a PlayStream Action or called directly from the client.
+On invocation of the CloudScript, you receive the context according to the function's invocation scenario.
+For example, the context is different depending on whether it was triggered by a PlayStream Action or called directly from the client.
 This includes information such as the entity profile on whose behalf the CloudScripts was invoked, and potentially the PlayStream events used to invoke the CloudScript.

-1. You will need to install the PlayFab SDK via Package Manager.
+1. You'll need to install the PlayFab SDK via Package Manager.
 To do this open Terminal or CMD Console in Visual Studio Code and type: `dotnet add package PlayFabAllSDK`
-2. You need to include the [CS2AFHelperClasses.cs](https://github.com/PlayFab/PlayFab-Samples/blob/master/Samples/CSharp/AzureFunctions/CS2AFHelperClasses.cs) file which contains the implementation of `PlayFab.Samples`
+2. You need to include the [CS2AFHelperClasses.cs](https://github.com/PlayFab/PlayFab-Samples/blob/master/Samples/CSharp/AzureFunctions/CS2AFHelperClasses.cs) file that contains the implementation of `PlayFab.Samples`
 3. Execution of a script can occur through several methods (APIs, Scheduled Tasks, PlayStream Event, Segment Entering and Exit method).
 The context of the execution is important to implement your CloudScript.
 See the [Using CloudScript context models tutorial](CloudScript-af-context.md) for details on how to use the context of the script.

 You can use the HelloWorld example below as your first Azure Function.
 It invokes an entity API and returns a greeting to the authenticated player.
 Classic server APIs can be invoked in a similar fashion; however, one would need to specify the title secret key in order to make the call.
-The secret key can be stored in [application settings](https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#settings) and retrieved using `Environment.GetEnvironmentVariable()` method.
+The secret key can be stored in [application settings](/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#settings) and retrieved using `Environment.GetEnvironmentVariable()` method.

 ```c#
 using PlayFab;